 Once the backup is complete successfully, it will show the success message on the same screen.
 Please, note that the duration of backing up the data from the Synology to the cloud service is dependent upon the speed of your internet connection.

-I am hoping by now, you would have had a clear idea how flexible and features rich the Hyper backup from Synology really is to bring the convenience at the doorstep of the user when it comes to backing up your precious data.
+I am hoping by now, you would have had a clear idea how flexible and features rich the Hyper backup from synology ds218+ review really is to bring the convenience at the doorstep of the user when it comes to backing up your precious data.

 DiskStation for Gamers